 Ashlar Paver Patterns

-An ashlar pattern is a little complicated and it takes practice to perfect.
-It usually requires four different sizes of pavers, which really complicates things.
-But once you perfect it, you’ll have a very impressive patio.
+An ashlar pattern is takes practice to perfect.
+It requires four different paver sizes instead of just one size.
+Once you perfect it, you’ll have a impressive paver patio.

 European Fan Paver Patterns

 The European fan pattern is also difficult to master.
 It creates a fishtail pattern by creating fans that stack on top of each other.
 It looks extremely impressive and unique if you can pull it off using small square pavers.

 Basketweave Paver Patterns

 The basketweave pattern isn’t as complicated as it looks either.
 All you have to do is use two pavers one way and the next two the other way.
 This is the simple basketweave pattern.

 The pinwheel pattern is also common.
 You use one small square paver and then place four rectangle around it.
 The result looks like pinwheels scattered over your patio.